Saturday, September 24, 2011

 "Yeah, actually I caught quite a few more, but there was an old guy by the river tonight.
 He looked kind of tired and hungry, so we cooked some up there and ate them.
 It was weird, Dad.
 I don't know if he lives out there somewhere.
 I've never seen him before, and there are no houses out that way."
 Bobby scowled as he worried about his new friend.
 "We made plans to meet there again next week.
 I hope he'll be alright."

-"I'm sure he knows how to take care of himself, Bobby."
-His father answered.
+"I'm sure he knows how to take care of himself, Bobby," his father answered.
 "Just keep your eye out, and if he shows next week, try to find out what else you can about him."
-Matthew Osborne gave his son a clap on the back and the two men headed back into the house.
+He gave his son a clap on the back, and the two men headed back into the house.

 Harrison Weaver sat in the back of the limousine with Dennis.

-Harrison fell silent and watched out the window as they approached his estate.
+Harrison fell silent and looked out the window as they approached his estate.
 Then he turned and looked at Dennis and said, "Contact Sidney Hale's office.
-This kid's name is Robert Osborne and he lives in Athens – have Hale find out everything he can about him.
+This kid's name is Robert Osborne, and he lives in Athens.
+Have Hale find out everything he can about him.
 I want a report by Wednesday."
 The door opened and Quincy, the driver, was there to assist Mr. Weaver upstairs for the night.

 Saturday, September 24, 2011

-Katie Baxter sat under a willow tree, with a book on her lap, in the Pine Grove Cemetery.
+Katie Baxter sat under a willow tree with a book on her lap in the Pine Grove Cemetery.
 She had stopped by to visit her mother's grave.
 It was a peaceful spot and a sunny day, and Katie was reluctant to go home.
-Being a Saturday, she knew Daddy-Glen would be there, and most likely, he would be drunk.
+Being a Saturday, she knew Daddy-Glen would be there, and h e would most likely be drunk.

-Katie had spent the last 12 years learning to be invisible when Daddy-Glen was concerned.
-He had never gone farther than the 8th grade, and seeing someone read a book in front of him, usually set him off – ranting about "smart-alecks, think they're better than me, useless books" – so Katie had learned at a young age to be somewhere else when she read (which was her favorite pastime).
+Katie had spent the last 12 years learning to be invisible whenever Daddy-Glen was concerned.
+He had never gone farther than the 8th grade and seeing someone read a book in front of him, usually set him off – ranting about "smart-alecks think they're better than me . . . useless books" – so Katie had learned at a young age to be somewhere else when she read, which was her favorite pastime.

 Carla Monroe, Katie's mother, had died five months ago after struggling for years with drug addiction, and Katie still missed her terribly.
 These afternoons, spent reading by her mother's grave, were her only comfort.

 Carla had married Daddy-Glen when Katie was five years old.
-He was quick to grab a bottle, and even quicker to give little Katie a back-hand.
+He was quick to grab a bottle and even quicker to give little Katie a backhand.
 She stayed out of his way as much as possible, and books became her escape.
 As a young child, she had been bright, inquisitive and full of energy, but life with Daddy-Glen changed that.
-She became withdrawn and hid her curiosity – to her credit, she did not lose it; she buried it deep and let it out when she had the opportunity.
+She became withdrawn and hid her curiosity, but to her credit, she did not lose it; she buried it deep and let it out when she had the opportunity.

-"Good-bye, Momma", she said, with a bit of her southern drawl.
+"Good-bye, Momma," she said.
 "I'll be back later in the week.
 Maybe Wednesday."
 She rolled onto her knee and grabbed hold of the tree trunk to pull herself up.
 Throughout high school, Katie had become increasingly uncomfortable with the way Daddy-Glen leered at her.
 In an effort to make herself as unappealing to him as possible, she spared no effort in putting on extra weight.
-Her concerns and complaints to her mother about it fell on deaf ears, as Carla always thought the best of Glen and the notion that he would hurt Katie was unthinkable to her.
+Her concerns and complaints to her mother about it fell on deaf ears, as Carla always thought the best of Glen, and the notion that he would hurt Katie was unthinkable to her.